helium/HIP/0029-multisignature-keys.md

 After parsing the scalar components of the multi-pub-key and multi-signature, we consider the signature to be valid if all of the following is true:
-1. we have at least M scalar signatures within the composite multi-signature;
+1. we have at least `M` scalar signatures within the composite multi-signature;
-2. _all_ of the provided signatures _uniquely_ point to a public key within 0..N-1;
+2. _all_ of the provided signatures _uniquely_ point to a public key within `0..N-1`;
-3. at least M of the scalar signatures pass verification.
+3. at least `M` of the scalar signatures pass verification.

 # Drawbacks
 [drawbacks]: #drawbacks

+We don't believe there are any drawbacks to this approach.
+In fact, it is an in-place upgrade to the existing supported key types.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives

+An alternative that was considered, but rejected, was to have separate on-chain multisignature transactions as we do for the `vars_v1` transaction.
+This approach to multisignature keys makes approach unnecessary.
+We do not, at this time, intend to update `vars_v1` but may do so at a later date.

 # Unresolved Questions
 [unresolved]: #unresolved-questions